Open-Building-Management/PyFina/README.md

 The pip installer will install any missing requirements (numpy, matplotlib)

-PyFina brings the power of numpy to the PHPFINA timeseries, including basic operations and more : addition, soustraction, multiplication, division, min, max, mean, slicing with the bracket operator
+PyFina brings the power of numpy to the PHPFINA timeseries, including basic operations and more : addition, soustraction, multiplication, division, min, max, mean, sum, slicing with the bracket operator

 Note : any operation on a PyFina object results to a standard numpy nd.array object.
 The signature of the PyFina object is lost.